Mathematical study of degenerate boundary layers: A Large Scale Ocean Circulation Problem: Appendix B: Equivalents for the coordinates of boundary points near horizontal parts

-\section{Appendix A: Equivalents for the coordinates of boundary points near horizontal parts}
+\section{Appendix B: Equivalents for the coordinates of boundary points near horizontal parts}

-{A.\arabic{equation}} In the vicinity of a cancellation point $s_0\in \d \Gamma_E$, the East part of the boundary can be described as the graph of some function $y\mapsto x_E(y)$.
-Assumption (H2) provides then asymptotic expansions of the function $x_E$.
+{B.\arabic{equation}} In the vicinity of a point $s_0\in \d \Gamma_E$ such that $\cos (\theta(s_0))=0$, the East part of the boundary can be described as the graph of some function $y\mapsto x_E(y)$.
+Assumption (H2) provides then asymptotic expansions of the function $x_E$ and its derivatives.

 Let $(x(s), y(s))$ be the coordinates of the point with arc-length $s$ on $\d\Om$.
 By definition, if $\cos(\theta(s))>0$,